 With Désormeaux and Carrette, we go to another universe.
-The style is much more industrial and the objective is to create a product that can be mass produced.
+The style is much more industrial and the objective is to create a product that can be mass-produced.
 The forms are flexible and sober, while the colours are acidulous and flashy.

 The two young designers met in their first year of Product Design school in Lyon in 2006.
 After a master at the Strate College of Paris and an international experience in London on the studio of Benjamin Hubert, they finally open their studio in 2014.
-The industrial approach of Nathanaël and the creative approach of Damien are completely complementary.
+The industrial approach of Nathanaël and the creative approach of Damien are completely complimentary.

 The aim of their work isn’t to create an emotion for the spectator but to bring aesthetic to the technicity.
 The first step of the work is to deconstruct the object and then, rebuilt it in an aesthetical way.
 By this process, they can show off an incredible technicity mixed with a delicate and soft appearance.

-Dimitri Zephir and Florian Dach meet each other at the Ecole Supérieure des Arts Décoratifs of Paris and decide to unit forces for their final year project.
+Dimitri Zephir and Florian Dach meet each other at the Ecole Supérieure des Arts Décoratifs of Paris and decide to unite forces for their final year project.
 From that moment they will never get separated.
 The final year project is a success, they obtain the congrats of their jury.
 “La figure de l’autre” is the story of the migrations waves that arrived in France from the 20th century: Spanish, Portuguese, Algerian and Polish.
 Composed by an object, a writing edition and a map, their work is a reflection about the history and the cultural heritage of the migrations in France.

 In 2013, they win the CINNA price for the coat hanger RITE for Ligne Roset.
 In 2015, Maison&Objet select them among their new talents and they are chosen to represent France for the 40th birthday of Tectona in 2016.
 In 2015, it was already decided, they were going to make a part of the way together.